spencer-shadley/completed-class/class-content/14-Full-Stack/01-Activities/11-Post-Model/README.md

 The goal of this exercise is to create a Post model using Sequelize.

-1. Open the folder slacked out to you, run `npm install`
+1. Open the directory slacked out to you, run `npm install`

 2. Create a new MySQL database and name it `blogger`.
 Don't create any tables.

-3. Open the `config` folder and update the `config.json` file's `development` object to match your own local MySQL database.
+3. Open the `config` directory and update the `config.json` file's `development` object to match your own local MySQL database.

-4. Go to the `models` folder and open the `post.js` file.
+4. Go to the `models` directory and open the `post.js` file.

 5. Create a Sequelize `Post` model here.
 The model should have a title property of type DataTypes.STRING, a body property of DataTypes.TEXT, and a category property of DataTypes.STRING.
    (<http://docs.sequelizejs.com/manual/tutorial/models-definition.html#data-types>)